 Technical Support Docs

 These are pdf quick start guides created at the CDA.
 They are an efficient, if sometimes slightly unaesthetic, way to learn the most important controls of these cameras.
-In all cases, they do not replace the manufacturer's manual.
+In all cases, they do not replace the manufacturer's manual and in the case of DSLRs, they focus on the video functions.

 Media Player Support Documents